-This is copy of an article I wrote for SHIFT Magazine, you can view the original here.
+This is a copy of an article I wrote for SH/FT, the original is no longer online.

 Imagine this was the storefront of an open store – no branding, no window dressing, nobody greeting customers.
 Imagine the negative impression it would have.
 Visitors would be wondering whether it’s even open and would simply walk straight past.

 This is the physical manifestation of a slow website: the white screen while visitors wait.

 It goes without saying that everyone hates slow websites – I’m sure nobody needs convincing on that front – but billions of pounds in revenue is being lost by those who fail to prioritise web performance.

 Boardrooms shouldn’t just focus on weekly financial targets, but on how much revenue they left on the table, and build speed targets into their weekly board-level metrics.